herflis/docs-temp/content/querying/01-id-path.md

 metaDescription: "How to query content by Id or Path"
 ---

-Let's see what all you need to query a document by its `Id` or `Path`.
+Let's see what do you need to query a document by its `Id` or `Path`.

 # Query a content by its Id